leon4rd/test/README.md

-## How do you fix a broken pizza?
-With tomato paste.
+## Why did the chicken get a penalty?
+For fowl play.